ITemply/Centri/README.md

 - <b>p0syd0n</b> (Testing, 5-10 Lines)
 - <b>ITemply</b> (Logos, Style, Main Programming)

 A secure chat app at it's finest.
+This chat works perfectly, without error, every time.
+Use it at your own will, with your own databases.